 Video Resume for Todd Cavanaugh, MBA

 If you want to get a video resume out quickly, try this eye-catching video template.
-Complete it by adding in your personal details, achievements and whatever makes you… you.
+Complete it by adding in your details, achievements, and whatever makes you… you.
 An added advantage to this approach is that you can customize your video resume for every potential employer.

 Your Dream Job Awaits!